scalameta/metals/docs/troubleshooting/faq.md

 ### How do I run a worksheet?

-Keep in mind that worksheets work a bit different than you may be used to with Metals.
+Keep in mind that worksheets work a bit differently than you may be used to with Metals.
 Whereas in other editors you may need to _run_ your worksheet to see the results, worksheets in Metals evaluate on save, so there is no need to _run_ your worksheet.